gregorycrane/CrosbySchaeffer2.0/chaps/lesson06.md

-Examples of the attributive and predicate position in the Anabasis are available <ref n="r">here.</ref>
+Examples of the attributive and predicate position in the Anabasis are available [here.](https://github.com/gregorycrane/CrosbySchaeffer2.0/blob/main/chaps/vocpassages/attribsdelc12.md)

 ## [§ 32](#para32).
 Dative of Possession.